scaldi/scaldi-website/learn.md

 ### DynamicModule

-`DynamicModule` is vary similar to the [Module](#module) so it is also a mutable injector which provides the binding DSL.
+`DynamicModule` is very similar to the [Module](#module) so it is also a mutable injector which provides the binding DSL.
 The only difference is that it allows you bind dependencies in a function and not in the body of the subclass.
 Here is an example if it's usage:

 {% highlight scala %}